illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved

-Is it Worth it To Fight a Traffic Ticket in Illinois
+Is it Worth it To Fight a Traffic Ticket in Illinois?

 Ways to Fight a Traffic Ticket in Illinois

 Persons issued traffic tickets may decide to plead not guilty and contest the charges.
 The traffic tickets contain information on how to notify the appropriate court of their intentions.
-Under state laws, a date for a first court hearing is assigned no less than 14 days and no more than 60 days since the ticket issuance.
-The defendants may prepare and present their argument to the court for the judge to give a verdict.
+Under state laws, a date for a first court hearing is assigned no less than 14 days and no more than 60 days from the ticket issuance.
+The defendants may prepare and present their arguments to the court for the judge to give a verdict.

 How to Fight a Traffic Ticket Without Going to Court